 The holiday turned out to be bright and intense.
 Among the guests of honor were representatives of government agencies, the agricultural sector of Uzbekistan, the largest companies in the CIS and Europe (GRIMME, Amazone, Tolsma-Grisnich, Valley Irrigation, HZPC Sadokas), members of the delegations of potato growers from Russia, Kazakhstan, Ukraine, Armenia, Kyrgyzstan; farmers, journalists, bloggers.

-More than 20 largest companies from the CIS and Europe presented their products at the exhibition - producers of seed potatoes, modern agricultural equipment (warehouse, packaging, irrigation), as well as fertilizers and plant protection products.
+More than 20 largest companies from the CIS countries and Europe - producers of seed potatoes, modern agricultural equipment (storage, packaging, irrigation), as well as fertilizers and plant protection products - presented their products at the exhibition.

 The meeting guests were able to visit the cooperative exchange for agricultural producers, take part in a conference on the current state of the potato market, exchange experiences and gain new knowledge.

-The serious business program also included activities “for the soul”.
-This is exactly what many participants called an excursion to the new generation greenhouse plant on high-tech cultivation of shear roses using low-volume hydroponics and drip irrigation - GULSHAN (GK Agrover).
+The serious business program also included events for the soul.
+This is what many participants called an excursion to a new generation greenhouse complex for high-tech cut rose cultivation using the method of low-volume hydroponics and drip irrigation - GULSHAN (Agrover Group of Companies).

 The company began its work in 2014 and today remains unique for Central Asia.
 More than 50 varieties of roses from leading Dutch breeders are produced in accordance with the methods of cultivation, cutting and pre-sale preparation for subsequent transportation to the final consumer in dry form.

-The culmination of the holiday was the solemn opening of the only potato processing plant in Central Asia - Solanuz (part of the Agrover Group of Companies).
+The culmination of the holiday was the grand opening of the only potato processing plant in Central Asia - Solanuz (part of the Agrover Group of Companies).

 Preparation for this event took about four years.
 It was assembled and tested modern equipment, trained personnel, developed an original recipe.
 For almost three years, a comparative study of 12 varieties of potatoes took place, according to the results of which the optimal option for the production of raw materials was chosen.